Streamline-Precision-Apps/abbccc/READMEJune-Devun.md

 7/10/2024
 Today in order to add data I remade the seeding the way it needs to be to insert properly.
 The database is filled and necessary changes for zack and sean have been implemented.
 I also condensed the seeeding by puting the fake data into one file and the loops in the other.
 It works and I thoroughly tested it.
 I didnt get to doing the select data save

+7/11/2024
+today spent awhile data proofing and make sure that the db2.0 is doing well.
+I realized that there were some errors.
+I then worked with sean on potential update and implentation on the app.
+After trial and error I found a video that solves the problems that we had.
+After that I altered the data so that the seed was alright. then went into teh my team and looked at ways to search the set for the edit button.
+As far as view Team is concerned.
+It is solved but needs adjustment for editing the teams hours which will take a bit